Cook County Board of Commissioners 9th district: 2012 redistricting

 The district currently, as redistricted in 2012 following the 2010 United States census, includes the Norwood Park and Dunning areas of Chicago as well as the suburbs of Arlington Heights, Des Plaines, Elmwood Park, Franklin Park, Glenview, Harwood Heights, Melrose Park, Morton Grove, Mount Prospect, Niles, Norridge, Park Ridge, Prospect Heights, River Forest, River Grove, Rosemont and Schiller Park.

 In regards to townships and equivalent jurisdictions, it includes portions of the city of Chicago, and portions of Elk Grove, Leyden, Maine, Northfield, Norwood Park, River Forest, and Wheeling townships, as well as a small, uninhabited portion of Proviso.

 The district is 59.54 square miles (38,103.37 acres).

 2022 redistricting

 The district was redistricted following the 2020 United States census.
 Its redistricting was seen as having made the district's voter demography more Republican-leaning than it had previously been.
 The overall boundaries of the district are similar to the previous ones, containing portions of the cities of Chicago, River Forest, Elmwood Park, River Grove, Rosemont, Harwood Heights, Norridge, Park Ridge, Niles, Glenview, Des Plaines, Mount Prospect, Arlington Heights, Prospect Heights, Rolling Meadows, and an unpopulated portion of Melrose Park.

 Politics

-The district has only ever been represented by Republican commissioner Peter N. Silvestri.
+The district was represented by Republican commissioner Peter N. Silvestri until his retirement in 2022.
+At that time, it was won by Democrat Maggie Trevor.

 At its inception, the district was originally projected to be a "swing district", with both major parties having a fair chance of winning the district.